Thursday, March 8, 2018

 Professor of Law, Nova Southeastern University Shepard Broad College of Law

 Former Chair of Albany Citizens' Police Review Board (CPRB)

 Former Corporation Counsel of CPRB

 Assistant Counsel, Office of the Inspector General for the New York Police Department

 Click here for directions to Albany Law School.

-Albany Law School Institute of Legal Studies has been certified by the New York State Continuing Legal Education Board as an accredited provider of Continuing Legal Education in the State of New York.
-This conference has been accredited as a source of 4 professional practice continuing legal education credits for all attorneys in New York State.
-For financial hardship guidelines, please call the Institute of Legal Studies at (518) 472-5888.
+Accreditation: Albany Law School’s Institute of Legal Studies has been certified by the New York State Continuing Legal Education Board as an Accredited Provider of Continuing Legal Education in the State of New York.
+This course has been accredited as a source of Continuing Legal Education credits for all attorneys in the State of New York and is eligible for up to 4 Professional Practice Credits.
+For financial hardship guidelines, please call the Institute of Legal Studies at 518-472-5888.

-Special Needs Information: Should you have special needs due to a disability, please contact Albany law School’s Institute of Legal Studies at (518) 472-5888 at least a week prior to the course to discuss your requirements.
+Special Needs Information: Should you have a special needs due to a disability, please contact Albany Law School’s Institute of Legal Studies at 518-472-5888 at least a week prior to the course to discuss your requirements.

 Note: New York State Continuing Legal Education Board regulations state that: Credit shall be awarded only for attendance at an entire course or program, or for attendance at an entire session of a course or program.
 No credit shall be awarded for attending a portion of a course or a portion of a session.